poleval/2021-punctuation-restoration/README.md

 ### Metrics

 Final results are evaluated in terms of precision, recall, and F1 scores for predicting each punctuation mark separately.
-Submissions are compared with respect to the weighted average of F1 scores for each punctuation sign.
+Submissions are compared with respect to the weighted average of F1 scores for each punctuation mark.

 ##### Per-document score:
 ![](https://poleval.github.io/2021-punctuation-restoration/img/image003.png)

-##### Global score per punctuation sign _p_:
+##### Global score per punctuation mark _p_:
 ![](https://poleval.github.io/2021-punctuation-restoration/img/image005.png)

 Final scoring metric calculated as weighted average of global scores per